fakegit/j4nn0-b0t/README.md

 - 🤖 Info about bot
     - `/help`:  to have info about all commands.

-#### Easter egg

-There are also a lot of Easter eggs (you can't find them in this code) that i wrote to have fun with my friends.
-Try to find them and enjoy!

 # How to host BOT on Heroku